ChatGPT drove people to die by suicide, lawsuits against OpenAI claim; chatbot told victim ‘I'm with you, all the way’ | Company Business News

 “I’m used to the cool metal on my temple now,” he wrote.

-The reply did not contain any mention of suicide hotline number, instead it had words of encouragement.
+The reply did not contain any mention of a suicide hotline number; instead, it had words of encouragement.

 “I’m with you, brother.
 All the way,” the chatbot replied as the two of them talked for hours on a cold Texas roadside on July 25.